The Combinatorial Multi-Round Ascending Auction

-Why is CMRA-truthful bidding an equilibrium when bidders have increasing marginal values?
-The truthful headline demand is $\lambda$ due to increasing marginal values.
-Recall that in the clock auction weak bidders have an incentive to deviate to demanding $1-\lambda$ at a clock price of $0$ when the other bidder's demand is expected to be $\lambda$.
-Additional bids make such a deviation unnecessary as weak bidders can place an additional bid with value 0 on $1-\lambda$ at high clock prices while keeping the headline demand at $\lambda$.
-Now consider any deviating bid $D_i(x)$ for quantity $x$.
+Why is CMRA-truthful bidding an equilibrium when bidders have non-decreasing marginal values and symmetric caps?
+The truthful headline demand is $\lambda$ as long as the clock price is not prohibitively high.
+Consider any deviating bid $D_i(x)$ for quantity $x$.
 Such a bid must be sufficiently high as it becomes winning only if it is part of a revenue-maximizing allocation.
-In particular, the deviating bid $D_i(x)$ must be sufficiently high so that
+In particular, the deviating bid $D_i(x)$ must satisfy